AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ## BarsSinceExit()
 ### Description
-The property “BarsSinceExit” outputs the number of bars that have occurred since the last exit from the market.
+The property "BarsSinceExit" outputs the number of bars that have occurred since the last exit from the market.

 ### Usage
 ```cs